-Join Todd Perkins for an in-depth discussion in this video Understanding what iCloud does, part of Developing for the Apple iCloud API with iOS (2013).
+Join Todd Perkins for an in-depth discussion in this video Understanding what iCloud does, part of iOS App Development: Apple iCloud API (2013).

 Before we add iCloud integration in our app, let's take a minute to discuss what…iCloud actually does.…I am going to get my information from Apple's iCloud Design Guide, so you can…either find it on Apple's website or just follow along on my screen.…iCloud was made to sync data between multiple devices with minimal user interaction.…So, as this picture shows, you have one document in the Cloud, and you'd maybe…edit it on your iPhone, and the data would be beamed up to the Cloud, and…the file would be updated, and automatically your iPad and your Mac book would…be updated as well.…